 The Eagles continued to struggle in the red zone and on third down.
 They lost two more fumbles.
 They dropped key passes and committed bad penalties.

 A lot of self-inflicted wounds, including costly fumbles, bad penalties and continued ineffectiveness on third down and in the red zone led to the Eagles' loss to the Vikings Sunday.

 The last time the Eagles faced the Vikings, they converted 10 of 14 third-down opportunities and Nicke Foles was 10-for-11 for 159 yards and 2 touchdowns on third down.
 Can Carson Wentz match that performance this time?

-Paul Domowitch is a pro football columnist with the Daily News, where he has worked since 1982.
+Paul Domowitch is a pro football writer for the Inquirer and Daily News, where he has worked since 1982.
 He has covered nearly 30 Super Bowls and has been a selector for the Pro Football Hall of Fame for the last 15 years.